JulianHalsey/CCDC/README.md

  - All logs stored : ls -al /var/log/
  - Conatains info on failed login attempts : auth.log
    - To search for certain service : | grep -a "sshd"

-<h3>mySQL</h3>

-- TCP/3306
-- Install : apt install mysql-server
-- Security:
+ - List of recent logins and info : last -aiF
+ - Bad-logon attempts to root : lastb -adF root
+ - Find last login of specific user : lastlog -u root
+ - Show logged-on users : who -aH OR w
+ - View processes and reosurces running : htop
+   - F6 to search and F9 to kill
-  - To start : sudo mysql_secure_installation
+ - Overview of entire system : glances
-  - Set password for mySQL
-    - If error : sudo mysql then ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'SetRootPasswordHere';
-  - Press y for rest of questions to make it more secure
+ - Monitor logged on users and what they're doing : whowatch
+   - Ctrl+K to remotely kill process

 <h3>Creating authentication key pair</h3>